ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_relational_dbs/db_migrations.md

 Migrations in test, dev and prod
 ================================

-In test mode Ninja automatically drop the schema and runs all migrations from scratch.
+In test mode Ninja automatically drops the schema and runs all migrations from scratch.
 In dev and production migration scripts are executed automatically when they are detected.
 Usually this happens when the first deployed Ninja instance connects with your database.
 Flyway's migrations are "clustersafe".
 Therefore nothing will go wrong when you are deploying 20 instances of your application that try to run the evolutions at